bookwyrm-social/bookwyrm/FEDERATION.md

 - Related to a book (of a custom status type that includes the field `inReplyToBook`),
 - Replies to existing statuses saved in the database

-All other statuses will be received by the instance inbox, but **will not be delivered to user inboxes or displayed to users**.
+All other statuses will be received by the instance inbox, but by design **will not be delivered to user inboxes or displayed to users**.

-#### Non-standard Object types
+### Custom Object types

 With the exception of `Note`, the following object types are used in Bookwyrm but are not currently provided with a JSON-LD `@context` extension IRI.
 This is likely to change in future to make them true deserialisable JSON-LD objects.